-The School District's yearly pesticide application schedule can be found on the parent information board, located near the entrance of each preschool classroom or in the district's monthly PULSE newsletter available on-line at https://www.peoriaud.k12.az.us/dept/PR/Documents/PULSE.pdf
+The School District's yearly pesticide application schedule can be found on the parent information board, located near the entrance of each preschool classroom.

 Special Education Transportation Information for Parents

 Transportation is an educationally relevant special education related service based on student need and/or program location.
 The need for transportation is to be discussed at each IEP meeting.
 In addition, parents of students with an identified IEP can request transportation at any time through the classroom teacher and/or therapist.